SNAP Benefits in Michigan: How to Apply and Qualify

 Special SNAP Services in Michigan

-Michigan offers special SNAP services for specific situations.
-These include emergency food assistance, disaster relief, a restaurant meal program, and online grocery purchasing options.
+Michigan offers special SNAP services for unique situations.
+These programs provide emergency aid, disaster relief, prepared meals, and options for buying groceries online.

 Expedited Food Assistance Program (Emergency SNAP)

-This program provides benefits within seven days for households in a crisis.
+This program helps households in a severe food crisis get benefits within seven days.
 You may qualify if you have very low income and cash, are a migrant worker, or are homeless.
-Apply through the standard FAP application and advise the worker of your emergency need.

 Restaurant Meal Program (RMP)